sanjananana/sanjananana.github.io/README.md

 ## Hi!
 I'm Sanjana

 I'm a proud graduate from the University of Maryland with a BS in Computer Science and BA in Linguistics.
 I've done some pretty cool stuff in my time.
 I have:
-1. Ran some of the nation's largest collegiate hackathons, [Technica](https://gotechnica.org/) and [Bitcamp](https://bit.camp/) for over 4 years
+1. Organized some of the nation's largest collegiate hackathons, [Technica](https://gotechnica.org/) and [Bitcamp](https://bit.camp/) for over 4 years
 2. Worked at NASA on the [ExoMars mission](https://www.nasa.gov/feature/goddard/2018/moma) to see how machine learning can be introduced in exploring data from Mars
 3. Ran a [technical AI community](https://www.rsqrdai.org/) and helped build its brand - established presence on social media, wrote technical blog posts, and coordinated speaker logistics